halbo5/moodle-local_expertrole/README.md

 How this plugin works
 ---------------------

-This plugin listens to moodle's events : "course created" and "interface updated".
+This plugin listens to moodle's events : "role assigned" and "interface updated".
 It adds the "complete role" when a course is created or in all the user's courses when he changes the "interface" preference.

 Plugin repositories